Las Alpujarras – A Road Trip in Rural Andalusia

 Andalusia’s highest village Trevélez also happens to be Spain’s second highest village, after Valdelinares in Aragon.
 An excellent base for hiking the highest peaks of the Sierra Nevada.
 An interesting tradition up here is the annual midnight trek to the top of Mt Mulhacen, the highest peak in mainland Spain.
 Through the night of August 4 every year, pilgrims from nearby villages climb this mountain in honour of the Virgin of the Snow, who is believed to have saved a priest’s life in the nick of time while he was on his way to Granada from the Las Alpujarras.
 The pilgrims believe that every annual midnight trek will keep travellers safe for yet another year.
 Seems to have worked pretty great so far for Trevélez 🤩

 This trip to Las Alpujarras was sponsored by Granada Tourism.
-As always, all opinions and enthusiasm are my own 🙂
+As always, all opinions are my own 🙂